EdenWise/hjcrc/HJCSIC.md

 ## Research Source

 The Judeo-Christian system does document its plans (institutions that have been around awhile usually declare their intent).
-Both the Jews and the Christians have told their plans in their Testaments (though cryptically and usually obscurely).
+Both the Jews and the Christians have told their plans in their Testaments (though cryptically).
 The publication of the Bible, the most read book in the world, makes those involved in this system feel that they have been divulging with civilization.
 The details found in the Bible (particular pieces of a large puzzle) once put together do help decipher how this system influences modern civilization.
-However, to say it is a an open declaration goes too far.
-Because the Bible is intentionally repellent (cryptic, gruesome...) and only tells only part of the "Secret of Heaven" it falls short of that standard.[^Judeo-Christian-Definition]
+However, to say it is an open declaration goes too far.
+Because the Bible can be quite cryptic and only tells only part of the "Secret of Heaven" it falls short of that standard.[^Judeo-Christian-Definition]

 ## Hebrew Code